GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/research.md

 Latinos’ Racial Identity and What It Means for Political Behavior.
 (Revise and Resubmit, *Political Behavior*).

+A Holistic Framework for the Study of Electoral and Non-Electoral Mobilization. *Under Review*.
+With Fernando Tormos-Aponte.

 Leaving the Latino Tag Behind: How Some Latinos are Incorporating into Whiteness.

-A Holistic Framework for the Study of Electoral and Non-Electoral Mobilization.
-With Fernando Tormos-Aponte.